SwyserCo/TheScout/.github/promt-prd.md

 - Wi-Fi configuration is erased.
 - Device reboots into setup mode.

+### User Story 6: Sensor Threshold Configuration
+**As an integrator**, I want to adjust sensor thresholds remotely so I can fine-tune detection sensitivity for different environments.

+**Acceptance Criteria:**
+- Sensor thresholds (e.g., SPL mic, LD2420) can be configured via MQTT or local config file.
+- Threshold changes take effect without reflashing firmware.

+### User Story 7: Debug Logging
+**As a developer**, I want to receive debug logs via MQTT or serial so I can troubleshoot issues during development and deployment.

+**Acceptance Criteria:**
+- Device publishes debug logs to a dedicated MQTT topic or serial output.
+- Logs include sensor events, connection status, and alarm triggers.

 ## Functional Requirements

 - WiFiManager setup with captive portal and Preferences storage.
 - Unique device name generation starting with `TheScout-XXXX`.
 - MQTT connection and auto-discovery for all sensors.